Our Management Approach

 Training and Environmental Education

 A fundamental guideline of the Vale Waste Management Plan is the training and environmental education of employees and contractors.
 In 2023, a training program was developed and made available to everyone, aiming to be a tool for changing attitudes both internally and externally.
-To date, more than 20,000 employees had been trained, focusing on non-generation and proper segregation at the source, and actions that enable other stages of the waste valorization process within the company.
+To date, more than 27,000 employees had been trained, focusing on non-generation and proper segregation at the source, and actions that enable other stages of the waste valorization process within the company.

 Waste Recipient Audit Program

 Since 2005, Vale has maintained the Waste Recipient Audit Program.
 This program aims to control risks related to waste disposal and, at the same time, develop new suppliers and sustainable disposal technologies.
 More than 250 companies undergo a rigorous environmental assessment and audit process at least every three years.
-These audits ensure that the recipients companies are in compliance with environmental standards and the sustainability practices required by Vale, promoting responsible and effective waste management.
+These audits ensure that the recipients companies are complying with environmental standards and the sustainability practices required by Vale, promoting responsible and effective waste management.

 The Vale Waste Management Plan reflects Vale's commitment to sustainability and environmental responsibility.
 By adopting practices that minimize environmental impact and promote a circular economy, the company contributes to a more sustainable and conscious future.

-Generation of Industrial Waste (in thousand tons)
+(in thousand metric tons)

 Disposal and Destination of Industrial Waste